Hannah Waterman

 Hannah Elizabeth Waterman (born 22 July 1975) is an English actress.
 She is best known for her portrayal of Laura Beale in the BBC soap opera EastEnders (2000–2004).
+She is based in Sydney in Australia.

 Early life

 Waterman was born on 22 July 1975 in London to actor Dennis Waterman and actress Patricia Maynard.
 She attended Norwich High School for Girls and Saint Felix School, Southwold and Putney High School.
 She is also a graduate of the University of Warwick.

 Career

 EastEnders

 Waterman joined the cast of BBC soap opera EastEnders as Laura Dunn in February 2000.
 Waterman previously appeared in the soap as an HIV patient in 1997.
 The character of Laura became the third wife of Ian Beale (Adam Woodyatt), but the marriage was not a happy one as the paternity of Laura's son Bobby was disputed.
 The character was killed off on 30 April 2004, after falling down the stairs in her flat after tripping over a toy when going to answer the door.
 Janine Evans (Charlie Brooks) was wrongly accused of murdering her after a receipt was found in Laura's flat following a bust-up.
 Waterman's mother Patricia Maynard played Laura's mother in EastEnders for a couple of episodes in 2001, and her one-time step mother Rula Lenska had also made a guest appearance in the series during Laura's run playing Frank Butcher's girlfriend in the Spain episodes in 2002.